-This policy operates in conjunction with the following schools' policies:
+This policy operates in conjunction with the following school policies:

-- Quality of Life Framework

-- School's curriculum Policy
+- School's curriculum

-- Assessment

-- Positive Behaviour Support in schools and services (SO-0029)

-- Supporting Behaviour in Schools (SO-0030)
+- Supporting Behaviour in Schools Policy

-- Wellbeing and Mental Health (SO-0353)
+- Wellbeing and Mental Health Policy

 - Safeguarding Policy

-10. Definitions
+Definitions

 A child or pupil has SEN if they have a learning difficulty or a disability which calls for special educational provision to be made for them.
 A child of compulsory school age or a young person has a learning difficulty or disability if he or she has a significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders him or her from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.